60th Army (Soviet Union)

-The Red Army's 60th Army was a Soviet field army during the Second World War.
+The Red Army's 60th Army (Russian: 60-я армия) was a Soviet field army during the Second World War.
 It was first formed in reserve in the Moscow Military District in October 1941, but soon was disbanded.
 It was formed a second time in July 1942, and continued in service until postwar.
 The 60th Army was commanded by Gen. Ivan Danilovich Chernyakhovsky for much of the war, and it was while in this command that he proved himself worthy to be promoted to the rank of General of the Army and command of a Front at the age of 38 years.
 Elements of the army went on to, among other things, liberate the Auschwitz concentration camp.

 First Formation

 The 60th Army was first formed in October 1941, as a reserve formation of the Moscow Military District.
 It comprised the 334th, 336th, 348th, 358th, and 360th Rifle Divisions and the 11th Cavalry Division.
 All these divisions had been formed in the Volga Military District in the preceding months.
 The army was under the command of Lt.
 Gen. M.A.
 Purkayev.
 In December the rifle divisions were reassigned as follows: 334th, 358th and 360th to the 4th Shock Army, 336th to 5th Army, and 348th to 30th Army, while the 11th Cavalry joined the 7th Cavalry Corps in January.
 Purkayev's headquarters group had already been used to create the command cadre for the new 3rd Shock Army, and 60th Army was disbanded on Dec.
 25.